HoraceHuang-ui/MiHOYO-MiXED-Launcher/README.md

 - The current version of `vite-plugin-electron` dependency isn't compatible with `electron@29.0.0` or later.
 Please leave the `electron` dependency version unchanged at `28.2.1`.
-- This project isn't ready to make the change to ES Modules yet.
-The latest `@octokit/core@6.0.1` has become an ES Module, which is incompatible with this project.
-Please leave the `@octokit/core` dependency version unchanged at `5.1.0`.

 # Credits